yWorks/yfiles-react-integration-basic/integration-howto.md

 ## Enhanced development support with yfiles-typeinfo

-This project also utilizes `yfiles-typeinfo.js` from the yFiles package (see index.html). `yfiles-typeinfo.js` adds additional type runtime checks to yFiles related method calls and yields readable exception messages to easier identify problem in JavaScript code.
+This project also utilizes `yfiles-typeinfo.js` from the yFiles package (see index.html).
+`yfiles-typeinfo.js` adds additional type runtime checks to yFiles related method calls and yields readable exception messages to identify problems in JavaScript code more easily.
 For more details see [Type Checking](https://docs.yworks.com/yfileshtml/#/dguide/DevelopmentSupport#DevelopmentSupport-Checks).

-Please note that these additional checks increase the runtime of the application, therefore it should only be used during development and removed for actual deployment.
+Please note that these additional checks degrade the performance of the application slightly, therefore it should only be used during development and removed for actual deployment.
 See also [Including yfiles-typinfo.js](https://docs.yworks.com/yfileshtml/#/dguide/deployment_toolkits#_including_yfiles_typeinfo_js) in Webpack to learn how to load it conditionally for the development build.